====== How to run a Bed Mesh ======

 Full bed meshes aren't useful for production printing because they are stale almost immediately, yet they are useful to evaluate the shape of the bed.
 Having a large probe matrix, such as the Elegoo "Professional" size bed mesh, isn't going to tell us significantly more about the overall bed shape than a 6x6 or 9x9 mesh in less time.
 We'll want to be using Adaptive Bed Meshes run at print time for production prints and they'll have a denser mesh for just the object size.

-Note: the G29 gocode is a marlin gcode and not an actual gcode in [[Klipper]], it's implemented as a [[macro]].
-Klipper instead implements the ''BED_MESH_CALIBRATE'' command.
-As such consider using G29 instead of the Klipper command as unreliable and unpredictable as its behavior may change.
+Note: the G29 gocode is a marlin gcode and not an actual gcode in [[Klipper]], and in Elegoo's distribution of [[printer.cfg]] it may, or may not otherwise, be implemented as a [[macros]].
+Klipper instead natively implements the ''BED_MESH_CALIBRATE'' command which features a richer set of parameters and can accomodate [[adaptive_bed_mesh]].
+As such consider that using G29 instead of the Klipper command is unreliable and unpredictable as its behavior may change.
+There's no reason not to use the Klipper correct ''BED_MESH_CALIBRATE''.

 ==== Full Bed Mesh ====